What is organizational leadership? Breaking down the basics

 “I find more often than not that undergraduate organizational leadership students are people who have been in their field or industry for some time,” Dr. Johnson says, “and they have come to the point where they need to enhance their qualifications to advance.”
 She explains that these professionals are often told by their company they’ll need to earn a bachelor’s degree to move ahead.

-At University of Massachusetts Global in particular, professionals from just about any field who are seeking a bachelor’s degree can benefit from the Bachelor of Arts in Organizational Leadership program.
+At UMass Global in particular, professionals from just about any field who are seeking a bachelor’s degree can benefit from the Bachelor of Arts in Organizational Leadership program.

 “That’s part of the benefit of UMass Global’s organizational leadership programs,” Dr. Johnson divulges.
 “We are not industry-specific.
 We have different backgrounds.
 Across the board, we’re looking at how organizational leadership tools can be applied no matter your industry.”

-At the baccalaureate level, University of Massachusetts Global offers professionals a comprehensive curriculum that includes marketing, human resources, economics, organizational behavior, ethics, team building, finance, accounting and leadership.
+At the baccalaureate level, UMass Global offers professionals a comprehensive curriculum that includes marketing, human resources, economics, organizational behavior, ethics, team building, finance, accounting and leadership.

 With emphasis options like supply chain systems and organizational administration, the vast course offerings include the following: